usnistgov/AR-PMI/README.md

 ## Usage

-Open the project in Unity.
+Open the project in Unity version 2020.X.

 This project is the AR-ready version deployed on the android tablet in the DIVE lab.
 You can also jut use the ReadX3D.cs and ReadQIF.cs scripts in a new Unity project.